 Season series: It’s the first of two games between the Philadelphia Flyers and Colorado Avalanche.
 Their game Thursday marks their first since Dec.
 19, 2011, when the Avalanche won 3-2 in a shootout at Pepsi Center.

 Big story: The Flyers swept the first three games of their six-game road trip and will look to carry that strong play into their first game in Denver in more than two years.

 The Avalanche ended 2013 a lot better than they started it.
 In lockout-delayed 2012-13 season, they went 16-25-7, and their 39 points were the fewest in the Western Conference.
 In 39 games played in the 2013 portion of the 2013-14 season, they’re 24-11-4 and their 52 points are seventh in the conference.

 Flyers: The Flyers’ last game before the Christmas break was a 4-1 win against the Minnesota Wild, their eighth victory in a row at home.
-Scott Hartnell was one of many who said after the win against Minnesota that their six-game road trip, which started immediately after the three-day break, would be a pivotal point in their season.
+Scott Hartnell was one of many who said after that game that the team's six-game road trip, which started immediately after the three-day break, would be a pivotal point in their season.

 “We’ve got to take this show on the road,” he said.
 “You can’t be homers and expect to make the playoffs and take the next step, so we got to take what we do here at home and put it on the road.”

 So far, they’ve done just that, sweeping the first three games of their trip with wins against the Edmonton Oilers, Vancouver Canucks and Calgary Flames.
 They’ve won four straight for the first time this season.